 Life is not a game of management, but of victory and will.
 We must rise together and embody a hard stance against moral degeneracy in all forms.
 To squabble among ourselves is to surrender to the battle before it comes.
 In this way, there are no truly meaningful internal strifes worth holding within the right.
 The decay of our great Occidental world is far underway.
 We are already living among the ashes of the apocalypse, cleverly disguised as distraction, a simulated reality of collective and personal disenfranchisement.
 This is no time for brother wars.
 We must embrace the truth and our destiny as family, bound to victory.
 Our fight must be both external and internal, demanding penetrating and transformative criticism and self-awareness.
 Life, and the regeneration of it, must never be allowed to become subservient, and must remain in the realm of transcendence and ultimate glory, for and of our Occidental spirit.

-Written by James A. Biehl
+Written by J. Biehl